avalanche123/AvalancheImagineBundle/README.md

 ### Step 1: Download AvalancheImagineBundle using composer

-Add AvalancheImagineBundleAvalancheImagineBundle in your composer.json:
+Add AvalancheImagineBundle in your composer.json:

 ```js
 {